Deficit District Information

-1) Its Total General Fund balance is negative, or projected to be negative at the end of the current fiscal year; or,
+1) Its total General Fund balance is negative, or projected to be negative at the end of the current fiscal year; or,

 2) Other funds have negative fund balances or projected negative fund balances that are greater than the General Fund balance.

-Requirements and Deficit Elimination Plan Form
+Requirements and Deficit Elimination Plan Template

 Section 1220 of the Revised School Code (MCL 380.1220) requires deficit districts to submit a Deficit Elimination Plan (DEP) to the Department.
 Districts are responsible for developing a plan to eliminate the deficit.
 These plans are approved by the local board of education and then submitted to the Department for approval.

 Section 1220 also states that “when approving a deficit elimination plan, the superintendent of public instruction shall establish the period of time within which” a school must eliminate its deficit.
 The Department expects that when a DEP is submitted for approval, it represents the school’s best effort at eliminating the deficit.
-During our review, the length of each plan will be considered for reasonableness.
+During our review, the length of each plan is considered for reasonableness.